 Property Tax Reimbursement (Senior Freeze)

 The Division of Taxation began mailing applications for the 2016 Property Tax Reimbursement, (Senior Freeze) on February 17, 2017, to senior citizens and disabled residents.
-The deadline for filing applications is June 1, 2017.
-If you do not receive a booklet by March 3, 2017, you can call the number below and order one, or you may come to the municipal building and request a book.
+Please Note: an extension has been issued and the deadline for filing an application is now OCTOBER 18, 2017.
+(The original date to file was June 1, 2017.)
+If you do not receive a booklet, you can call the number below and order one, or you may come to the municipal building and request a book.
 The reimbursement will be paid by check sometime in late 2017.

 If you are filing for the first time, you may need to request an application (blue book) at the municipal building.
 You will fill out the income information, and then bring the booklet to the tax collector window to have your paid taxes certified by the tax collector.
 Only applicants whose 2015 and 2016 income did not exceed $87,007 are eligible to receive a reimbursement payment, provided they meet all the other requirements.
 The Division will notify those applicants that they are not eligible.

 Members of the public can refer to the following:

 Senior Freeze (Property Tax Reimbursement)

 - To ask questions or to order an application: 1-800-882-6597 (8:30 a.m. to 4:30 p.m., Monday–Friday, except State holidays)